LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

     ```
 - What is a Data Type?
   - What are the primitive data types[^1]?
-  - How does JavaScript determine the type of a variable?
+  - How does JavaScript determine the type of a variable[^2]?
   - Why does type matter?
   - Example: